 When Liz Murdoch, a Los Angeles based pet psychic reached out on LinkedIn, and invited Olive and me to be guests on her popular podcast, "Talking With The Dogs!" we jumped (and barked) at the chance.
 On occasion, I’d seen shows using dogs to locate missing persons.
 I’d also seen mediums give people messages from pets that had crossed over.
 But to get a reading on a current, living pet, that was something totally new!

 Anyone who spends five minutes on my site, “The Weekly Runt” will learn my background and how I found Olive.
 In addition, most of my blogs are personal stories pertaining to relevant pet issues.
-I figured doing a reading on Olive would be as predictable as a sunny day in LA.
+I figured doing a reading on Olive would be as predictable as a 70 degree, sunny day in LA.
 I walked into this experience a huge skeptic.

 Beginning in Kindergarten Murdoch remembers having a unique connection with animals.
 For show-and-tell, a classmate brought in their pet standard poodle.
 Murdoch instinctively knew what the dog was thinking and their mood.
 This sparked her interest and she begged her parents for a dog of her own.
 Two years later, a family move made that dream a reality.
 Not long after getting her first dog, she was competing against adults and winning blue ribbons in Dog Obedience at fairs.

 Years later, while recovering from a traumatic car accident, Murdoch paid a visit to the Humane Society and adopted Sam, a black Lab puppy she immediately bonded with.
 Together, they became a certified therapy dog team and made regular visits to children’s hospitals and rehab centers.
 It was here she cut her teeth as an intuitive pet whisperer and realized her unique gifts went far behind training and obedience.